-All public areas of the Bronson Healthy Living Campus are accessible to students, employees and the general public during the College's normal hours of operation.
+All public areas of the Texas Township Campus are accessible to students, employees and the general public during the College's normal hours of operation.
 Campus buildings are locked at the conclusion of normal operating hours.
 Campus buildings and grounds are patrolled routinely throughout each 24 hour period.
-Public Safety personnel have the authority to enforce traffic and parking ordinances, as well as State Laws.
+Public Safety personnel have the authority to enforce traffic and parking ordinances, as well as State Laws, on the Texas Township Campus

-KVCC Public Safety is made up of both Public Safety Officers and Security Officers.
-The Public Safety Officers have complete authority under State law to investigate all crimes, traffic offenses, non-criminal matters and to make arrests when appropriate.
-Public Safety has a written memorandum of understanding with the Michigan State Police who will assist with the investigation of any major crime that occurs on campus property.
+KVCC Public Safety is made up of both Police Officers and Security Officers.
+The campus Police Officers have complete authority under State law to investigate all crimes, traffic offenses, non-criminal matters and to make arrests when appropriate.
+Public Safety has a written memorandum of understanding with the State Police who will assist with the investigation of any major crime that occurs on campus property.
 We also have a good relationship with the Kalamazoo County Sheriff's Department and the Kalamazoo Department of Public Safety, whom are both willing to assist.
+A combination of Police Officers and

-KVCC Public Safety Officers are also deputized by the Kalamazoo County Sheriff's Department.
+Security Offices provide a 24 hour patrol.
+Public Safety Officers are also deputized by the Kalamazoo County Sheriff's Department.